New York cafes, shops slammed by Sandy struggle back to business

 "It's compounded by the fact that people around here are getting their own lives back in order, so they're not into going back out yet," Mack said, although Election Night drew a decent crowd to his business.

-Like other neighborhood business owners, Mack said he was applying for emergency loans from the U.S. Small Business Administration, a federal agency, and the city.
+Like other neighbourhood business owners, Mack said he was applying for emergency loans from the U.S. Small Business Administration, a federal agency, and the city.

 Mayor Michael Bloomberg increased to $25,000 each the emergency loans available to small- and medium-sized businesses affected by Sandy, and they are interest-free for the first six months.
 About 1,000 businesses have inquired about the loans, a spokeswoman for the mayor said.

-On Friday morning, more than 200 business owners crowded a neighborhood community center gymnasium to learn how to apply for loans from the city and the SBA, which offers low-interest loans of up to $2 million.
+On Friday morning, more than 200 business owners crowded a neighbourhood community centre gymnasium to learn how to apply for loans from the city and the SBA, which offers low-interest loans of up to $2 million.
 Many had complaints about utility companies and said grants rather than loans should be available.

 After spending the weekend filling a dumpster with flood-damaged merchandise, hardware store owner Monica Pedreros said she would rather dip into her savings than take out an emergency loan, saying she could not afford new debt.